 - After uninstalling the driver, you can install the latest driver or let Windows install the default driver instead.

-- When Device Manager opens, locate your Belkin Wireless Adapter, right click it and choose Update driver from the menu.
+- Locate the Belkin Wireless Adapter, right click it and choose Update driver from the menu.

-- Choose Browse my computer for driver software.
+- Choose to Browse my computer for driver software.

 - Now click on Let me pick from a list of available drivers on my computer.

-Solution 3 – Install the drivers for previous version of Windows
+3. Install the drivers for the previous version of Windows

-- Locate the setup file, right click it and choose Properties from the menu.
+- Locate the setup file, right click it and choose Properties.

 - After changing the compatibility mode, try to run the setup again.

 In some cases, your drivers might come in a zip archive.
 To install those drivers, first, you need to extract them to a location that you can easily access.